 Kayak Bass Fishing Identifier FormUse these forms in all bass photos you submit for scoring in KBF-sanctioned Competition

-- Each 2017 KBF Identifier Form has six event fields (boxes) lettered A, B, C, D, E, and F. It can can be used for multiple concurrent KBF Challenges and tournaments, with one Event ID Code in each box.
+- Each KBF Identifier Card has six lettered event boxes and a space for the Competitor’s name.
+It can can be used for multiple concurrent KBF Challenges and tournaments, with one Event ID Code in each box.

-- At a time selected by the Tournament Director, the KBF Identifier Form with Event ID Code will appear in each registered competitor’s TourneyX dashboard.
+- At a time set by the Tournament Director, a KBF Identifier Card with Event ID Code will appear in each registered competitor’s TourneyX dashboard.

-- If you’re using a browser to access your TourneyX dashboard and a printer is available, simply open, print, and trim out the Identifier Form.
-However, if you will be on the road in the hours leading up to the event, it’s wise to print off several blank KBF Identifier Forms ahead of time and pack them and a Sharpie in with your gear.
-Then, when the identifier appears in the TourneyX dashboard, print the Event ID Code in the correct event field before competition start time.
+- If you’re using a browser to access your TourneyX dashboard and a printer is available, simply open, print, and trim out the Identifier Card.
+However, if you will be on the road in the hours leading up to the event, it’s wise to print off several blank KBF Identifier Cards ahead of time and pack them and a Sharpie in with your gear.
+Then, when the identifier appears in the TourneyX dashboard, print the Event ID Code in the correct box before competition start time.

-- TourneyX also generates a 4-character Unique Angler ID (UAID) for each event, which appears on the competitor’s TourneyX.com Dashboard.
+- TourneyX sometimes generates a 4-character Unique Angler ID (UAID) for events.
 Unless specifically directed in the KBF Event Rules Addendum, just ignore it; KBF does not use the UAID at this time.

-Discard pre-2017 identifier forms that you may have squirreled away in your tackle bag.
-Approved 2017 KBF Identifier Form are distributed at on-site Tournament Captains Meetings.
-Challenges and some KBF TRAIL Series Tournaments hold no on-site Captains Meetings, so print some copies now, cut out the forms, and keep a supply in your glove box and the pocket of your PFD.
+Discard pre-2018 identifier forms that you may have squirreled away in your tackle bag.
+Approved 2018 KBF Identifier Cards are distributed at KBF TRAIL Series Tournaments holding on-site Captains Meetings.
+It’s wise to print some copies now, cut out the cards, and keep a supply in your glove box and the pocket of your PFD.

-Click the image at left to open a PDF document with eight 2017 KBF Identifier Forms intended for the KBF Challenge Series and for KBF TRAIL Series Tournaments.
-Use these for the KBF National Championship, the KBF OPEN Tournament, the KBF HOW Big Bass Brawl, too.
+Click the image at left to open a PDF document with eight 2018 KBF Identifier Cards intended for the KBF Challenge Series and for KBF TRAIL Series Tournaments.

-KBF Tournament Identifier Form…Don’t leave home without it!
+KBF Identifier Card; don’t leave home without it!